geoserver/geoserver/doc/en/developer/source/maven-guide/index.rst

 Building offline
 ----------------

-Maven operates by automatically downloading any dependencies declared by a module being built.
-When dealing with SNAPSHOT dependencies this can be problematic.
-Each time Maven performs its first build of the day it tries to update any SNAPSHOT dependencies it occurs.
+Maven automatically downloads dependencies declared by modules being built.
+In the case of SNAPSHOT dependencies, Maven downloads updates each time it performs the first build of the day.

-This can be a problem as GeoServer depends on SNAPSHOT versions of the GeoTools library.
-The end result is maven downloading a lot of updates GeoTools modules and an increased built time.
-Which if you built geotools locally, is unecessary.
+GeoServer depends on SNAPSHOT versions of the GeoTools library.
+The automatic download can result in lengthy build time while Maven downloads updated GeoTools modules.
+If GeoTools was built locally, these downloads are unecessary.

+Also, if GeoTools is being modified locally, then the local versions rather than SNAPSHOT versions of modules should be used.

 This can be remedied by running maven in "offline mode"::

   mvn -o clean install

-In offline mode Maven will not attempt to download any external dependencies, and will not attempt to update any SNAPSHOT dependencies.
+In offline mode Maven will not download external dependencies, and will not update SNAPSHOT dependencies.

 Building extensions
 -------------------